rabbitmq/rabbitmq-website/site/configure.md

 If `rabbitmq-env.conf` doesn't exist, it can be created manually in the location, specified by the `RABBITMQ_CONF_ENV_FILE` variable.
-On Windows systems, it is named `rabbitmq-env.bat`.
+On Windows systems, it is named `rabbitmq-env-conf.bat`.

 If `rabbitmq.conf` doesn't exist, it can be created manually.
 Set the <b>RABBITMQ_CONFIG_FILE</b> environment variable if you change the location.